datacentricdesign/sig/_posts/2022-05-03-conversation-yvette.markdown

 ---
 layout: post
 date: 2022-05-04
+title: Conversation with Yvette Shen
 ---

 ![Yvette Shen](public/img/conversations/shen.jpg)

-# Conversation with Yvette Shen

-## The Quantified and Qualified Self: Digitizing, visualizing, & introspection
+# The Quantified and Qualified Self: Digitizing, visualizing, & introspection

 * When: On May 31st, 2022 at 16:00 CEST
 * Where: